 Luckily, where there is pink, unicorns can often be found.
 Incorporate a couple of unicorn games into your party.
 Pin the Horn on the Unicorn is fun for any school-age child.
 Or choose a bright pink unicorn pinata.
 Make sure you read your crowd first, however.
 We've seen smaller children bust out in inconsolable tears when faced with the task of busting up an animal-shaped pinata with a big stick.
 With small ones or sensitive children, your best bet may be a pinata that doesn't look like a living creature, like a pink soccer ball pinata.

 Don't play it safe.
 Plan for a mess — help them make a mess.
 Enjoy their messy fun.
 You'll thank yourself for having buckets of soapy water ready.
 Doing the tie-dying on the picnic table rather than the kitchen table is a much better idea.
 Serve the food over linoleum, tile, or hardwood — not carpet.

 You also always have the option of bringing your pink food and decorations to someone else's venue, making cleanup and activities a breeze.
 Bowling, laser tag, bouncy houses, trampoline fun zones — there are plenty of places to hold your party that will probably cost you more but save you lots of time and hassle.
 Give yourself enough time to plan your pink-themed party and your choices are endless.

 Should You Go Pretty in Pink?

 That depends.
 Do you have a girl in need of a good party who loves pink?
 Then, yes.
 You should definitely throw a pink-themed party.
-Let it say "girl" first and foremost and then tailor fit it to yours.
-Whether she's still a grade-school kid wearing pigtails or old enough to show no appreciation for your hard work whether she loves it or not, you're creating a momentous occasion for her and her friends.
+But remember to tailor it to her personality.
+Remember sometimes pink is just as “punk” as it is “pretty.”
+Whether she's still a grade-school kid in pigtails or a teen who's growing up way too fast, remember that you're creating a memorable occasion for her and her friends.